Configuring Amazon Web Services Cloud

 To configure SailPoint CIEM with your Amazon Web Services source, you'll need to give it read-only access to your Amazon Web Services infrastructure to create an inventory and read the usage data in your CloudTrail bucket.

 You can add all AWS accounts in your organization or connect a single account using the provided CloudFormation templates.
-You can also manually connect AWS accounts.
+You can alternatively manually connect AWS accounts (not recommended).

 Important